The Nativity for Kids

 Lesson Planning Resources for the “Nativity”

-The Nativity for Kids blog is one of three blog posts exploring Christmas activities for kids.
-This blog includes online books, videos and free downloadable lesson planning activities that explore the story of the birth of Jesus.
+The Nativity for Kids blog includes online books, videos and free downloadable lesson planning activities that explore the story of the birth of Jesus.
 The Santa Clause Connection includes lots Free resources exploring Santa, and the Christmas Countdown post includes even more FREE resources exploring other fun Christmas books and activities.

 Read Alouds

 There are so many read alouds published on YouTube.
-To keep this post short here are my top five picks for kids.
-In no particular order.
+To keep this post short here are a few to get you started.

 The Birds of Bethlehem

 Tomie dePaola is one of my favorite children’s book authors.
-I had never heard of this book before I did research for this post.
-What a beautiful story told from the birds perspective of the nativity, and Kid Story Time does a beautiful job reading the book online.
+The Birds of Bethlehem is a beautiful story told from the birds perspective of the nativity, and Kid Story Time does a beautiful job reading the book online.

 God Gave Us Christmas